Roadmaps

 Staged roadmaps from beginner to senior.

-Two ordered learning paths, one for system design and one for data engineering.
+Three ordered learning paths: system design, data engineering, and AI engineering.
 Each path is split into seven stages.
 Read top to bottom and do the stages in order.
 Every stage ends with something small that you build, not a quiz you take.

 Pick a track